Zeil Am Main (Lower Franconia), Germany September 2023 (Tour 8)

 Mainz (Rhein Pal.), Germany July 2022 (Tour 6)

 On the way back to the camp site I paused at the beer festival down by the riverside.
-There were some 20 to 30 kiosks selling different predominantly German beers and a handful selling snack foods or wine.
+There were some 20 to 30 kiosks selling various predominantly German beers and a handful selling snack foods or wine.
 Needless to say, I stopped and tried a couple of the local beers (three to be precise) and a really cold Vinzentiner Weissbier won the day.

 Sankt Gaor (Rhein Pal.), Germany July 2022 (Tour 6)